A countable-support symmetric iteration separating PP from AC: Preliminaries and metatheoretic conventions

 \item \textbf{Framework and actions.} At each stage \(\lambda\) the iteration provides a single ambient group \(\cG_\lambda\le\Aut(\bbP_\lambda)\) acting by automorphisms on the full initial-segment forcing \(\bbP_\lambda\) (so automorphisms may continue to move earlier “seed” coordinates); see \cite[\S\textup{Framework and Setup}]{gilsonCSI}.

 \item \textbf{Limit filters.} The limit-stage filter used in this manuscript is the modified filter \(\tilde{\cF}^*_\lambda\) (Definition~\ref{def:modified-limit-filter}).
 Its normality and \(\omega_1\)-completeness are proved here (Lemma~\ref{lem:filter-properties}).
-We only use \cite{gilsonCSI} for the general iteration template and projection/coherence infrastructure leading to the limit stage.
+We only use \cite{gilsonCSI} here for the bounded-stage projection/coherence infrastructure and the underlying countable-support limit construction.